Denzel Mahoney

-Denzel Mahoney (born January 18, 1998) is an American professional basketball player for the Austin Spurs of the NBA G League.
+Denzel Mahoney (born January 18, 1998) is an American professional basketball player who last played for the Austin Spurs of the NBA G League.
 He played college basketball for the Creighton Bluejays and the Southeast Missouri State Redhawks.

 High school career

 Mahoney attended Paul J. Hagerty High School in Oviedo, Florida.
 He was named Florida 8A State Player of the Year as a junior.
 He suffered a torn ACL during an Amateur Athletic Union game and missed his senior season while rehabilitating.
 Mahoney committed to playing college basketball for Southeast Missouri State.

 College career

 As a freshman at Southeast Missouri State, Mahoney averaged 14.9 points per game and earned Ohio Valley Conference (OVC) Freshman of the Year honors and a spot on the all-OVC second team.
 He followed this up by raising his scoring average to 19.3 points per game in his second season and garnered first-team All-OVC accolades.
 Following his sophomore season, Mahoney transferred from the Redhawks, ultimately settling on Creighton.

 After transferring, Mahoney sat out the 2018–19 season per NCAA rules.
 He became eligible on December 17 the following season.
-He led all Big East Conference non-starters in scoring at 12 points per game and was awarded the Big East Sixth Man Award.
+He led all Big East Conference non-starters in scoring at 12 points per game and received the Big East Sixth Man of the Year award.
 Following the season, Mahoney declared for the 2020 NBA draft, but ultimately returned for his final season.
 As a senior, he averaged 12.5 points and 4.1 rebounds per game.
 Mahoney declared for the 2021 NBA draft, forgoing his final season of eligibility that was granted by the NCAA due to the COVID-19 pandemic.